danlawless/lightstream/articled-md/pma-charter-bylaws/README.md

 **Business Authority:** Execute, convey, sue with consent, conduct all ministry business

 ### **5. Venue & Jurisdiction**
-**Ecclesiastical Authority:** Exclusive jurisdiction under Laws of Nature and Nature's God
+**Ecclesiastical Authority:** Exclusive jurisdiction under Laws of Nature and Nature's Source

 #### **Biblical Foundation:**
 - *"We ought to obey God rather than man"* (Acts 5:29)